-Sharon helps couples settle their disputes privately in a dignified manner, without involving a judge who could impose decisions on them that do not meet their needs.
-Recognizing the value of allowing parties to craft their own settlements to meet their specific needs, Sharon’s approach generally results in unique settlements that truly address the interests and concerns of all parties.
+Sharon is passionate about taking a non-adversarial approach to legal matters to help empower people to make their own decisions, rather than having a court make decisions for them that don’t meet their goals and interests.
+Recognizing the value of allowing parties to craft their own settlements to meet their specific needs, Sharon’s approach generally results in unique settlements that address the interests and concerns of all parties.

-Sharon completed the 40-hour civil mediation and 24-hour family law mediation training in 2008, the newly-mandated 4-hour domestic violence training in 2017, and regularly attends seminars and conferences focusing on alternative dispute resolution techniques.
+Sharon completed the 40-hour civil mediation and 24-hour family law mediation training in 2008, the required 4-hour domestic violence training in 2017, and regularly attends seminars and conferences focusing on alternative dispute resolution techniques as both a participant and a presenter.
 She is licensed to practice in Texas state courts, in the federal district courts for the Northern and Eastern Districts of Texas, and the Supreme Court of the United States.

-Since 2014, Sharon has been an adjunct faculty member at the University of North Texas in Denton, Texas teaching family law mediation.
-Sharon was formerly an adjunct professor in the Conflict Management and Dispute Resolution Program at El Centro College, a part of the Dallas County Community College District in Dallas, Texas, where she taught both the 24-hour family law mediation training and the 40-hour civil mediation training.
+Sharon was formerly an adjunct faculty member at the University of North Texas in Denton, Texas teaching family law mediation.
+Sharon also served as an adjunct professor in the Conflict Management and Dispute Resolution Program at El Centro College, a part of the Dallas County Community College District in Dallas, Texas, where she taught both the 24-hour family law mediation training and the 40-hour civil mediation training.

 - State Bar of Texas, 2003